Lectures

 Master's programme

-Each year, the lecture series "History of Construction" focuses on a different topic from the broad spectrum of historical architecture.
-The topic is examined from an architectural, structural, and manufacturing perspective.
-The course aims to use specific case studies to familiarise students with the working methods of historical building research (working directly on the object), to understand and classify historical building constructions using the methodology of construction history (archive studies, analysis of historical image sources and specialist literature), and, based on this, to develop strategies for building assessment and preservation.
+The lecture “History of Construction” is held annually and focuses primarily on stone construction – from rubble masonry and ashlar work to large monoliths.
+The subject is examined mainly from a production-historical and structural perspective, including the use of temporary auxiliary constructions.
+The aim of the course is to explore the working methods of historical building research through concrete case studies (on-site investigation, reading of tool marks, etc.), to understand and contextualize historical building constructions using the methodology of construction history (archival studies, analysis of historical image sources and specialist literature), and, based on this, to develop strategies for the assessment and preservation of historic structures.

 Time and Place